 5. Ministry to individuals.
 We put a strong premium on one-to-one ministry including individual encouragement, personal evangelism, and crisis counseling.
 No one is expected to have PhD in counseling, but we provide ongoing training and support.

 6. Assist with a variety of fellowships.

 7. Share in numerous behind-the-scenes work (load and unload truck, set up equipment, assemble materials, etc.).

 8. Participate in staff prayer and devotional times.

 10. Be a consistent model of a Christ-centered lifestyle.

-11. The standard "other duties as assigned by director."
+11. The usual (and unusual) "other duties as assigned by director."

-12. Does NOT include staying in lodging rooms with you.
+12. Does NOT include staying in lodging rooms with youth.
 Each church furnishes its own chaperones.

 Program Staff Qualifications